-- bachelor's degree from an accredited institution; - a major in psychology, social work, counseling; and - a minimum undergraduate GPA of 2.5 on a 4.0 scale.
+- bachelor's degree from an accredited institution; - a major in psychology, social work, counseling or approved related field; and - a minimum undergraduate GPA of 2.5 on a 4.0 scale.

 In addition, relevant field experience in mental health service is desirable.